Rates of Compact Object Coalescences: Executive summary

 \section{Executive summary}

-We summarise the coalescence rates in four tables below: NS-NS binaries in table \ref{table:BNS}, NS-BH binaries (where we do not distinguish whether the BH or NS formed first) in table \ref{table:NSBH}, and BH-BH binaries in tables \ref{table:BBH1} (observations and isolated binary evolution models) and \ref{table:BBH2} (dynamical formation models).
+We summarise the coalescence rates in three tables below: NS-NS binaries in Table~\ref{table:BNS1}, NS-BH binaries (where we do not distinguish whether the BH or NS formed first) in Table~\ref{table:NSBH}, and BH-BH binaries in table \ref{table:BBH1}.

 Coalescence rates are, in general, functions of redshift; we quote current local rates at redshift $z=0$ per unit source time per unit comoving volume in units of Gpc$^{-3}$ yr$^{-1}$, but caution that these could be up to an order of magnitude larger at higher redshifts.
 Where initially stated in different units, we convert these, using, as appropriate, factors of $1.7\times 10^{10}$ solar blue-light luminosities per Milky Way equivalent galaxy (MWEG), $1.17 \times 10^{-2}$ MWEG per Mpc$^3$ \citep{LIGOS3S4Galaxies}, a globular cluster space density of 2.9 per Mpc$^3$ at $z=0$ \citep{PortegiesZwart:2000} and a local supernova rate of $1.06 \times 10^5\,\rm{Gpc}^{-3}\, \rm{yr}^{-1}$ \citep{Taylor:2014}.
 Of course, such simple re-scalings do not account for the dependence of merger rates on the star formation history and metallicity \citep{pacheco:2005,Belczynski:2010,Dvorkin:2016,Neijssel:2019,ChruslinskaNelemans:2019,Mapelli:2021}.